caiks/WBOT02/README.md

 <!-- TODO

+Film Noir and fixed buckets

-Scanning models run in parallel threads.
+Scanning models run in parallel threads. decent demo of scanning

 The min entropy models never have failed slices (47 onward).
 Unique events may reduce the fails.
 The max path length is much shorter once min entropy is introduced.
 This suggests that there are still many potential alignments still to be found even on the longest paths.

-Noticeable difference between the fixed and randomised, probably because the randomised is now uniformly random rather than around 5 fixed events.
-Also the long lags in actor 1 meant that the slices were larger and would be better modelled.

-The `0.354 = 1/2^1.5` scale seems to do better.
-And 0.25 is better still. `0.177 = 1/2^2.5` is the highest, but is getting down to the resolution of the animation.

 Model 23 fuds per events per threshold = 0.845, so has declined from 0.946.
 If had continued at original rate would have been 6137 fuds, i.e. running at about half the growth rate, at 0.506 fuds/sz/thrshld or 53% of non-overflow rate.
 The path lengths have not changed much, not half the diff between model 720k (model 17) and 1000k (model 22).
 So overflow has a large effect.
 Model 24 growth has declined again, at 0.342 fuds/sz/thrshld or only 36% of non-overflow rate.
 But note that later series of fireman Sam are CGI and have more colours but perhaps less contrast so often the focus is on the backgrounds rather than the characters or objects.

-Compare non likely models esp random versus fixed.
-Use screenshots comparing fixed and random for repeated scenes, learned scenes and new scenes.
-Draw conclusions regarding scanning and likelihood search.
-Compare the random models to the fixed models for large likelihoods around faces, etc. Expect the likely models > fixed models > random models in hot spots near faces in credits, but likely models > random models > fixed models otherwise.
-Key thing is to position the focus on the hot spots (and hot scales) in order to avoid the need for convolving models over many positions.
-Can we conclude anything about likelihoods from navigating manually? don't seem to be able to show anything convincing by browsing, but the likelihoods of the randomised model around faces seem to be higher than in non-decript areas in general e.g. FS1_1_1m40s_008_1.png.
 Could do a likelihood map of an image by scanning and colouring each pixel according to its likelihood, but manual navigation suggests that this would be a very jagged landscape - which poses a question mark over the golf ball approach to scanning.
 Is a gentle pressure enough to demonstrate intelligence - an ineffable quality which is considerably harder to show than faster model growth?
+Non likely versus likely modes.
+Golf ball approach does not work because there is no smooth gradient.
+Must scan.

 contour discussion. do the generate_representation to see if there are noticeable qualitative differences between model 21 and 24 . contour comparisons.
 Compared to model 16 model 21 has very concentrated hotspots.
 If we manually move around nearby the model has very short paths.

 evidence of interesting features.
 Browsing around model 27 with a small scan area suggests that the sky will still be interesting in mode 5, but of course filmakers do not focus on the sky very much, so much of the image will be interesting anyway and there is no bias for backgrounds particularly.

 Statistics.
 I think it will be difficult to obtain a good measure of model quality.
 The higher moments of model 17 (scanned act-pot) are tending to more normal rather than fat RHS tails, which was the intuition.
 The actor will always be scanning, so much of the model is redundant.
 We can see this if we run model 17 in mode 4 without update - the slice's path is usually well over the mean length and often at the maximum length (18).
 But how do we get this 'typical' slice subset.
 Probably the main statistics are the maximum length and the deviation.
 Not much difference in the stats between random pot and random act-pot, so try running scanned act-pot over random pot, to see what might be a good fast initial model type.

-Non likely versus likely modes.
-Golf ball approach does not work because there is no smooth gradient.
-Must scan.

-Film Noir and fixed buckets

-decent demo of scanning

 the potential and actual-potential models demonstrate that the search for model growth can be achieved even without restricting the history size, which we were forced to do in TBOT03.